aarsonline/aarsonline.github.io/class2/asn/REF.md

 Raczniak, Gregory, et al. "A single amidotransferase forms asparaginyl-tRNA and glutaminyl-tRNA in Chlamydia trachomatis."
 Journal of Biological Chemistry 276.49 (2001): 45862-45867.

+Manole, Andreea, et al. "De novo and bi-allelic pathogenic variants in NARS1 cause neurodevelopmental delay due to toxic gain-of-function and partial loss-of-function effects."
+The American Journal of Human Genetics 107.2 (2020): 311-324.